 Figure captions

+Figure 1.Temperature sensitivity of the FI barometer. . (a) Pressure vs CO2 density calculated for various magmatic temperatures between 1100-1350 ˚C. 1150 ˚C was our initial fixed temperature, 1240 ˚C is the mean of all measured temperatures in our dataset. (b) Closeup of panel a, representing relevant conditions for Kīlauea volcano.
+Grey boxes show the depth range of the magma storage reservoirs – HM for Halema’uma’u and SC for South Caldera – inferred from FI and MI barometry as well as geophysics (DeVitre and Wieser, 2023).
+Stars show hypothetical FI trapped at HM and SC reservoirs with error bars representing 1σ uncertainty from MonteCarlo simulations using a temperature uncertainty of ±150 K. (c) Depth and Pressures differences induced by uncertainty in temperature.
+Blue curves show the % difference in pressure (or depth) and maroon curves show the absolute difference in depth in km.

-Figure 1.
+Figure 2.
 Workflow of the study, all times on this figure are Pacific Standard Time (PST).
 Stick people show the contribution of individual team members, to indicate the total time associated with each step.
 We note that AB was trained in these procedures during the simulation and all reports were sent to HVO prior to 5:30 pm Hawaii Standard Time (HST), thus allowing for decision making for the following day.

-Figure 2.
+Figure 3.
 Evolution of results over 4 days. a) Schematic model of Kīlauea’s plumbing system, indicating reservoir depths determined by geophysics and prior petrological work (HMM- Halemaʻumaʻu; SC – South Caldera). b) By the end of Day 1, FI revealed that the crystals were supplied from depths consistent with the Halemaʻumaʻu reservoir.
 Kolmogorov-Smirnov tests show that September 2023 FI are recording depths significantly shallower than those recorded by FI (critical D = 0.22, stat = 0.24, pval=0.016) and MI (critical D = 0.22, stat = 0.41, pval=3.51e-06) from the 2018 lower East Rift Zone eruption, which required a contribution from the South Caldera reservoir.
 1 Melt inclusion data for the 2018 LERZ eruption is from Wieser et al., (2021); 2 Fluid inclusion data for the 2018 LERZ eruption is from DeVitre and Wieser, (2023) c) By the end of Day 2, depths from 46 FI were sent to HVO, confirming a dominant role of the Halemaʻumaʻu reservoir.
 On Day 2 we applied a conservative degassing filter (SO2 mol% < 2.5). d) By the end of Day 4, after taking a mean of repeated analyses of single FI, applying more stringent data filters, using FI-specific temperatures, and a more appropriate crustal model (density of ~2300 kg/m3 with a normal error distribution of 100 kg/m3), entrapment depths with uncertainties were linked to crystal chemistry.
 Error bars correspond to uncertainties propagated using Monte Carlo simulations (see Supplementary Information S1 Appendix) Olivine Fo equilibrium field is calculated based on Glass EPMA data collected on September 11, 2023 (see Supplementary Information S1 Appendix).
 We note here that initial data for Days 1 and 2 did not filter out repeated analyses (1 repeated FI in Day 1 and 6 in Day 2), pressures were calculated using an estimated entrapment temperature of 1150˚C (Wieser et al., 2021; DeVitre and Wieser, 2023), and depth was calculated using the model of (Ryan, 1987) described in (Lerner et al., 2021) for crustal density.